 The dining room got a new George Nelson light, paint and hardwoods.
 I plan to keep this room nice and simple.
 The only lingering project is the liquor cabinet, which you can’t see around the corner on the left.
 We took out the ’80s floor cabinet early on, but that spot needs a new floor, and maybe a couple of additional shelves.

 We both spend about nine hours a day in our home office.
 This is an area that needs to be pretty, and it’s come a long way.
-We gave it a modern light, a mid-century shelving unit and a new day bed.
-There’s also a mod cat painting above my desk, featuring my two cats.

 The final thing I want to do in here is replace the steel desk with a huge built-in desk that extends from the bookshelves and all along that left wall.
 I just have to get Eric on board with this plan.